 Eliminate crossing water surface profiles between the multiple frequencies used along a given drainageway (or provide a logical explanation of what was attempted and why this was not possible, or how it was resolved).
-No future detention facilities are to be shown on the DFHAD mapping.
-These proposed facilities are to be shown in the relative master planning documents for the drainageway.

 No future detention facilities are to be shown on the topographic work maps for the DFHAD.
 These proposed facilities are to be shown in the relative master planning documents for the drainageway.